KarrLab/obj_tables/docs/migration.rst

 Object model migration avoids the tedious and error-prone manual effort that's required when a schema is changed and multiple, large data files which use the schema to define their data models must be migrated.

-Migration assumes that data files which are migrated and the schemas that define their structure are stored in Git repositories.
+Migration assumes that data files which are migrated and the schemas that define their data models are stored in Git repositories.
 The repository storing the data files is called the *data repo* while the repository containing the schema is the *schema repo*.
 While these are typically distinct repositories, migration also supports the situation in which